bl4ck5un/Town-Crier/src/Enclave/scrapers/README.txt

-** List of Events that town crier currently supports (Updated 4/9/2017) ** Each of these contains a handler class that returns a desired value.
+** List of Events that town crier currently supports (Updated 4/9/2017) ** Each of these contains a handle class that returns a desired value.
 We describe the structure of the input data below:
 	SteamTrade:
 		Input:
 			0x00 - 0x40 Enc API key